fastify/fastify/docs/Reference/Server.md

 <a id="addContentTypeParser"></a>

-`fastify.addContentTypeParser(content-type, options, parser)` is used to pass custom parser for a given content type.
+`fastify.addContentTypeParser(content-type, options, parser)` is used to pass a custom parser for a given content type.
 Useful for adding parsers for custom content types, e.g. `text/json, application/vnd.oasis.opendocument.text`.
 `content-type` can be a string, string array or RegExp.